Graduate Student Information

 SSAR Student Poster Awards

 The SSAR Poster Awards will provide recognition for the best student posters presented at the annual meeting of the SSAR.
 To be eligible, the presented poster must be the result of research conducted by the individual making the presentation.
 The research must have been conducted while the student was enrolled in either an undergraduate or graduate degree program.
 Students entering the competition must be members of SSAR.
 The presentations will be judged by the SSAR student prize committee.
-One SSAR Poster Award of U.S. $100 (plus a book gift from the University of California Press) may be given in each of the following four categories:
+One SSAR Poster Award of U.S. $200 (plus a book gift from CRC Press) may be given in each of the following four categories:

 - Evolution, Genetics, & Systematics

 - Conservation & Management

 The SSAR Poster Award will be judged by the following criteria:

 - Quality of the Visual Display of the Research

 Students may win the award only one time.
 Please indicate the appropriate category for which you are applying on the abstract submission form.
 Contact Tiffany Doan at firstname.lastname@example.org for further information.

 Students presenting a contributed paper as a first or sole author during the 2014 Joint Meeting of Ichthyologists and Herpetologists are invited to apply for financial assistance to attend the meeting.
 All applicants MUST be members in good standing of AES (dues paid by January 1, 2014) and in at least their second year of membership.
 The maximum award will not exceed $500.
 Students are only eligible for travel assistance once per degree.
 Assistance will be need-based (when funds are limiting and the society is not able to fund all applicants).
 In these instances priority will be given to students with full research results to present rather than preliminary analyses.

 ASIH Graduate Student Travel Awards